 The unstable size of Sahara desert.

-Despite covering about 8,600,000 square kilometers, the Sahara desert’s real space isn’t stable as it extends and shrinks with the change of seasons.
+Despite covering about 8,600,000 square kilometres, the Sahara desert’s real space isn’t stable as it extends and shrinks with the change of seasons.

-Reasons behind the increasing space of Sahara desert.
+Reasons behind the increasing space of the Sahara desert.

-Countries that Sahara desert arrive at and cover.
+Countries that the Sahara desert arrives at and covers.